wp-plugins/tabby-responsive-tabs/readme.txt

 = Can I change the responsive breakpoint from the default 767px? =

-Yes, you'll find where that is set in the css.
+Yes, you'll find where that is set in the CSS.
 Refer to the answer above about using custom css.

 This value can also be set using the Tabby Responsive Tabs Customiser plugin's admin panel.